umangm/cs421project/README.md

 Usage

-Go into 'cs421project/tailrec' and run command 'make' Go into 'cs421project/tailrecCPS' and run command 'make'
+1. Go into 'cs421project/tailrec'.
+Run command 'make'

+2.Go into 'cs421project/tailrecCPS'.
+Run command 'make'

-Go into 'cs421project' and run command 'python match_test.py' Two files will be generated: 'tailrec_result.txt' and 'tailrecCPS_result.txt' Their difference will be printed out in stdout
+3.Go into 'cs421project'.
+Run command 'python match_test.py'

+4.Two files will be generated: 'tailrec_result.txt' and 'tailrecCPS_result.txt'
+Their difference will be printed out in stdout